swaits/typst-collection/glossy/README.md

 - `description`: Term description (can be `none`)
 - `label`: Term's dictionary label
 - `pages`: Linked page numbers where term appears
+- `reference`: Literature for glossary definitions
+  - `key`: The bibtex key of the literature
+  - `supplement`: Added supplement, like a page

 **NOTE:** If the theme does not emit `entry.label`, linking form terms to their glossary entry will not work.